1 – How do people who need tax advice find this website?

 There are 3 main ways:

-Firstly, we have long ranked highly in search engine results when anyone in the UK searches for tax advice.
+Firstly, the site has long ranked highly in search engine results when anyone in the UK searches for tax advice.
 This is a function of our longevity and credibility.
-Our new website had been designed to be even more search engine friendly than the old one which was created in 2007.
-People choose our website because it shows up very high in the natural search results (not as an advert) and because we are evidently more than just a directory service.
+The site shows up very high in the natural search results (not as an advert) and we are popular because we are evidently more than just a directory service.

 Secondly, we publish a weekly ‘tax tips’ email that is sent out to thousands of general practice accountants around the UK.
 Each week we promote 3 of our tax adviser members and their profile headlines with links to their full profiles on the website.